What might cause me to fall if I have Parkinson's?

 The Inclusive Fitness Initiative (IFI) supports leisure centres to provide an accessible environment for everyone, including providing adapted equipment for disabled people.
 Find your nearest IFI centre.

 Equipment and walking aids

 You might find that equipment can help you to walk, such as a walking stick or a rollator (a frame with wheels).

-Before you start using a walking aid, however, it is very important to get advice from a physiotherapist.
-Some walking aids are not always recommended for people with Parkinson’s.
-They can have a bad effect on your walking pattern and could make you more likely to fall.
-However, the correct walking aid can increase your confidence and enable you to lift your feet better.
+Before you start using a walking aid, it's very important to get advice from a physiotherapist.
+Some walking aids aren't recommended for people with Parkinson’s as they can affect your walking pattern and make you more likely to fall.
+But, the correct walking aid can increase your confidence and help you to lift your feet better.

-You might find some shoes better than others.
-Footwear with low heels or flat soles might be helpful.
+You might find shoes with low heels or flat soles are easier to walk in.
 Try to avoid unsupportive shoes, such as floppy slippers.
 An occupational therapist or physiotherapist can give you advice about what shoes to wear and ways of making the places where you walk easier and safer to manage.